 In this article, I’m going to detail some of the most effective types of user-generated content, and the practical ways to maximise the value that can be derived from them.

-Why should you read this post?
+Why should you be Using it?

-Because, it is amazing how much content is created based solely on assumption and gut feel.
+Because it is amazing how much content is created based solely on assumption and gut feel.
 This needs to stop.

 Some really great websites have stopped blogging; industry experts have stopped writing insightful articles; content producers have turned to content rehashing rather than creating new, thought-leading work.
 A lot of this is happening based on unsuccessful content creation – but that can change if you get your audience involved.

-1) Asking your audience questions
+1) Asking questions to your audience

 The single most effective way of writing engaging content is to ask people what they think.